kiwix/kiwix-js-pwa/scripts/Kiwix_JS_WikiMed_Release_Body.md

 ### Known Issues

+* The Electron app may need to be restarted TWICE to update fully to the latest code.
 * **Printing**: In Electron apps, no preview is available prior to printing: we recommend you print to PDF first and then print the PDF, or use the PWA instead for printing (which has print preview).
 Before printing, ensure all sections you want to print are open (if you closed them).
 * Please see https://github.com/kiwix/kiwix-js-pwa/issues for further known issues.
 If you find a new issue, please open a new issue on that page.